3 Days Trip To Cairo From Luxor By Plane Tour Info:

 It is one of the best-preserved archaeological sites of ancient Egypt, made entirely of limestone and granite and containing diorite statues of Chephren.
 It is one of the best-preserved archaeological sites of ancient Egypt, made entirely of limestone and granite and containing diorite statues of Chephren.

-Memphis was founded by King Menes to be Egypt’s official capital, and it was the home of the god Ptah, the patron of creation and art.
+Memphis was founded by King Menes to be Egypt’s official capital.
+It was the home of the god Ptah, the patron of creation and art.
 It houses artifacts dating back over 4000 years from some of ancient Egypt’s most famous figures, including Ramsess II, as well as great temples dedicated to deities such as Aton and Hathor.

 Step Pyramid of Saqqara

 When the legendary Imhotep, the vizier of Pharaoh Djoser, built the Saqqara Step Pyramid, it ushered in the golden age of pyramid construction in ancient Egypt.
-It is made up of six steps and stands at a height of 62 meters, and it is surrounded by a complex that was the first of its kind, containing great decorations and majestic ceremonial structures.
+It is bound by a complex that is the first of its kind and contains grand decorations and imposing ceremonial structures.
+It is form up of six steps and stands at a height of 62 metres.

 After that, you will check into a 5* hotel and spend the night there.